 Benefits of using social media for a recruiter

-Now that late baby boomers are starting to leave the employment market, employers have to find new ways to make their brand stand out to the next generations of employees.
+Now that baby boomers are starting to leave the employment market, employers have to find new ways to make their brand stand out to the next generations of employees.
 Social media are one of the best resources to successfully put your message out there and attract new talents.

 Social media also gives you the potential to reach a larger variety of candidates, passive applicants who don’t really visit, if at all, job boards.
 However, if they follow you on Facebook, Twitter or Linkedin, the chances of them seeing your posting increases, driving them to take a good look at the opportunities you are offering.